genidma/teatime-accessibility/README.md

 3. Click on the application icon to launch it

 **Option 3: Desktop Shortcut**
-If you chose to create a desktop shortcut during setup:
+If you chose to create a desktop shortcut during installation:
 1. Navigate to your desktop
 2. Right-click on the "TeaTime Accessibility" icon
 3. Select "Allow Launching" from the context menu